LifeAdventurer/Moonafly/README.md

 # Moonafly

-Moonafly uses [Poetry](https://github.com/python-poetry/poetry) for dependency management and includes pre-configured tools such as black, isort for linting.
+Moonafly uses [Poetry](https://github.com/python-poetry/poetry) for dependency management and includes pre-configured tools such as black, isort, and pre-commit for linting.

 ## Getting started